Progress report for FNE22-019

 An added bonus of this project is the number of students who have worked on it.
 Through this project and the SCSU class, we've created experiences in husbandry, strengthened relationships between all stakeholders, developed new collaborations between high school (Common Ground High School in New Haven) and SCSU and generated interest in exploring other seaweed species to expand seaweed aquaculture.

 I believe our approach was spot on.
 By utilizing two hatcheries for culture growth we were able to hedge our success against any missteps, as proven by our ability to recover from the catastrophic failure at the MV hatchery.
-The successful recovery of the MV culture (cloned from the SCSU culture) allow the experiment to continue as planned.
+The successful recovery of the MV culture (cloned from the SCSU culture) allowed the experiment to continue as planned.

 Growth rates were much faster in the hatchery than anyone anticipated.
 Measurements with a ruler proved to be problematic and inaccurate due to the organic way Gracilaria grows.
 We opted to change growth measurements to a weight based system, which proved very accurate.
 A hatchery focused on Gracilaria production would be able to grow a large mass of product in a relatively short time.